AIwithMuzammil/python-roadtrip/README.md

 2. **Dealing with Data**: In this tutorial, we'll learn about Python's built-in data types, data structures, including lists, dictionaries, and tuples, and we'll explore how to manipulate and process data with Python.

-3. **Loops and Control Structure**: In this tutorial, we'll take a closer look at loops and control structures in Python, learning how to define and use them in different situations.
+3. **Python Console Input and Logical Operators**: In this tutorial, we'll learn how to take inputs from python console/terminal, and we'll also discuss different logical operators.

-4. **Working with Functions and Modules**: In this tutorial, we'll dive deeper into the world of Python, exploring functions and modules, and learning how to write reusable code.
+4. **Loops and Control Structure**: In this tutorial, we'll take a closer look at loops and control structures in Python, learning how to define and use them in different situations.

-5. **Working with Files and DataFiles**: In this tutorial, we'll learn how to read and write data to files, and we'll explore how to work with data using Python's custom modules.
+5. **Working with Functions and Modules**: In this tutorial, we'll dive deeper into the world of Python, exploring functions and modules, and learning how to write reusable code.

 And much more!